The University of Minnesota offers extraordinary academic opportunities at a world-class research university, all for a

 |Minnesota residents - $13,626||North Dakota, South Dakota, Manitoba, Wisconsin residents - $13,626||Nonresidents - $20,876|

 The figures above are provided to assist with college planning.
 Fees for the 2015-16 academic year will be finalized in July 2015.
 The exact cost of attendance varies slightly from student to student based on the college of enrollment and courses taken.
 There is an additional surcharge of $750 for students enrolled in the Carlson School of Management.
-There is an additional surcharge of $125 for international undergraduate students.
+If you are an international student, please visit the Costs, Scholarships, and Visas for International Students page.
 Fees and charges are subject to change without notice as necessitated by University or legislative action.

 Our financial aid office estimates $1,000 for books and supplies and $2,000 for miscellaneous expenses such as transportation, clothing, and entertainment during the 2014-15 academic year.
 Many students keep their expenses under these amounts by spending responsibly.